Behavioral ecology: Sexual conflict

-There is conflict among parents as to who should provide the care as well as how much care to provide.
-Each parent must decide whether or not to stay and care for their offspring, or to desert their offspring.
-This decision is best modeled by game theoretic approaches to evolutionarily stable strategies (ESS) where the best strategy for one parent depends on the strategy adopted by the other parent.
+There is conflict among parents over who should provide care and how much care to provide.
+Each parent must decide whether to stay and care for their offspring or desert them.
+This decision is best modeled by game-theoretic approaches to evolutionarily stable strategies (ESS), in which the best strategy for one parent depends on the strategy adopted by the other parent.
 Recent research has found response matching in parents who determine how much care to invest in their offspring.
 Studies found that parent great tits match their partner's increased care-giving efforts with increased provisioning rates of their own.
 This cued parental response is a type of behavioral negotiation between parents that leads to stabilized compensation.
 Sexual conflicts can give rise to antagonistic co-evolution between the sexes to try to get the other sex to care more for offspring.
-For example, in the waltzing fly Prochyliza xanthostoma, ejaculate feeding maximizes female reproductive success and minimizes the female's chance of mating multiply.
+For example, in the waltzing fly Prochyliza xanthostoma, ejaculate feeding maximizes female reproductive success and minimizes the female's chance of mating multiple times.
 Evidence suggests that the sperm evolved to prevent female waltzing flies from mating multiply in order to ensure the male's paternity.